dvijayak/pen31ope/INSTALL.md

 ## Basic Prerequisites

 1. CMake 3.16+.
-2. SDL2 (platform-specific instructions for acquiring are given below)
+2. SDL2, including supplemental libraries: (platform-specific instructions for acquiring are given below)
+   - SDL2_Image
 3. C++ compiler that is highly compliant with the C++14 or higher standard.
    - Need at minimum `std::make_unique` support.